 Royalty Agreements.
-The Company has certain royalty agreements in place with terms that include the payment of royalties based on product revenue from sales of current products.
-One royalty agreement, which was effective January 1, 2010, has a rate of 1.5% of product sales and includes minimum quarterly payments of \$50 through 2015 and a maximum of \$2,000 in total royalties over the term of the agreement.
-Another royalty agreement, which was effective in 2003 and has a term of at least twenty years, has royalty rates of 5% of product sales.
+The Company has certain royalty agreements in place with terms that include payment of royalties based on product revenue from sales of current products.
+The royalty agreements have effective dates as early as 2003 and terms ranging from three years to at least twenty years.
+The royalties range from 1.5% to 5% of product sales.
+One of the agreements includes minimum quarterly payments of \$50 through 2015 and a maximum of \$2,000 in total royalties over the term of the agreement.
 Parties to the royalty agreements have the right at any time to terminate the agreement immediately for cause.
-Royalty expense of \$603, \$505 and \$332 was recorded as part of cost of revenue for the years ended December 31, 2012, 2011 and 2010, respectively.
+Royalty expense of \$962, \$603 and \$505 was recorded as part of cost of revenue for the years ended December 31, 2013, 2012 and 2011, respectively.

-Purchase Agreement.
+Purchase Agreements.
 On June 15, 2007 the Company entered into a purchase agreement with MicroPace Pty Ltd Inc., ("MicroPace").
 The agreement, as amended, provides for MicroPace to produce a derivative of one of their products tailored for the cardiac surgical environment, known as the "MicroPace ORLabTM" for worldwide distribution by the Company.
 Pursuant to the terms of the amended agreement, in order for the Company to retain exclusive distribution rights, the Company was required to purchase a minimum of 40 units during the period December 1, 2010 through December 31, 2011 to extend exclusivity through 2012 and an additional 40 units during 2012 to extend exclusivity through December 31, 2013.
 Units purchased in excess of yearly minimums reduce future minimum purchase requirements.
 A total of 56 units were purchased by the Company between December 1, 2010 and December 31, 2011, thereby extending exclusive distribution rights through December 31, 2012.
 A total of 60 units were purchased by the Company during 2012, fulfilling the purchase requirement to extend exclusive distribution rights through 2013.